top of page

 Best Wine in Asheville—A Local’s Perspective

-This West Asheville wine bar provides locals with not only stellar beverages, but food to match.
+This west Asheville wine bar provides locals with not only stellar beverages, but food to match.
 Sharing a founder with The Admiral and Bull and Beggar (two of Asheville’s most sophisticated eateries), here sommeliers can enjoy a vast spread of wines from pink to amber, alongside breaths of fresh air in their extensive outdoor seating.

 As far as the food: charcuterie boards with chicken liver mousse, foie gras toast with fennel jam, steak tartare, prosciutto tartines with strawberries, and beef cheek fusilli.
 It's enough to make you believe you’re dining in la France.
 Finish off your meal with a slice of chocolate cake or honey semifreddo, paired with the wine-of-choice, of course.